 The Nissin Tenkara Mini is a modification of the Nissin Pocket Mini V3.
 The only differences I am sure of are that the Tenkara Mini has a cork grip and the Pocket Mini doesn't.
 The Pocket Mini has a swivel that attaches the lillian to the rod tip and the Tenkara Mini doesn't.
-Also, the Tenkara Mini comes in a 320 length, and the Pocket Mini doesn't.
 The Pocket Mini sections have a painted gold ring near the section ends.
 The painted ring on the Tenkara Mini sections is silver.

 When I first saw the specs on the rod, one of the things that leapt out at me was the tippet recommendation.
 The Pocket Mini has a maximum tippet recommendation of Japanese line size .5 (equivalent to 6.5X).
 The Tenkara Mini has a maximum tippet recommendation of line size 1.2, which is equivalent to 3.8X.
 I expected the Tenkara Mini to be much more robust than the Pocket Mini.

 The rod feels a bit stiffer than the Pocket Mini, so the two rods definitely are not the same rod with different grips.
 Still, I have a hard time believing it is enough stronger to justify a radically different tippet recommendation.
 Early breakage rates do not suggest that it is any stronger than the Pocket Mini.